Framingham station: Grade crossings

 Unlike most other mid-sized cities in Massachusetts, Framingham still has significant level crossings in the downtown area.
 The crossings at Beaver Street and Concord Street (Route 126) near the station are the first grade crossings on the Worcester Line heading westbound; there are only three others on the largely grade-separated line east of Worcester.
 The Concord Street crossing was one of the last in the state with a crossing guard; he was replaced by an automated system with grade crossing signals and road gates as warning devices in 1986.

 The crossing is problematic because passing freight trains often result in delays both on Route 126, as well as Route 135 (Waverly Street) which crosses it just south of the tracks.
 The frequent blockage of the crossing by passing trains reduces capacity in the intersection by 21% during the morning rush and 16% in the afternoon, resulting in delays and traffic jams in the downtown area.
 Increased service levels planned by the MBTA would result in morning capacity reduction of 34% and afternoon reduction of 28%.

 The first discussion of improving the intersection and grade crossing was a study in 1898, since which there have been about three dozen more.
 The most recent, a 2009 study of the downtown area, examined the possibility of depressing Route 126 under the grade crossing and intersection as well as several other alternatives including bypasses.
 The Route 126 depression was deemed to create barriers to walkability downtown, and the recommended alternative was to depress Route 135 under the intersection to prevent it from being affected by trains passing through the grade crossing.
 Funds have not yet become available for final design and construction.

-South of the station platforms, the remaining rarely-used stub of the Milford Branch crosses (Route 135) at grade.
+South of the station platforms, the remaining rarely-used stub of the Milford Branch crosses Waverly Street (Route 135) at grade.
 East of Concord Street, the Framingham Secondary also crosses Waverly Street at grade.
 Both crossings are only used by slow-moving freight trains; they have flashing signals but no gates.